Framework navigation/errors

 // The browser navigates to the redirect URL insteadSee also

-- Error Handling — where framework errors fit in the error taxonomy
+- Error handling: where framework errors fit in the error taxonomy

-onNavigationcallback andhasNavigatedstatus - SafeActionUtils — server-side
+onNavigationcallback andhasNavigatedstatus - ActionCallbacks: server-side

 onNavigationcallback